nfroidure/whook/packages/whook-http-router/README.md

 [//]: # (::contents:start)

-The `httpRouter` service is responsible for wiring routes definitions to their actual implementation while filtering inputs and ensuring good outputs.
+The [Whook](https://github.com/nfroidure/whook)'s `httpRouter` service is responsible for wiring routes definitions to their actual implementation while filtering inputs and ensuring good outputs.

+This is the default implementation of the Framework but it can be replaced or customized by setting your own configurations to replace the default ones (see the [API section](#API)).

 [//]: # (::contents:end)